-NOTICE IS HEREBY GIVEN (the "Notice") that an annual general and special meeting (the "Meeting") of holders (the "Shareholders") of common shares (including common shares held as CHESS Depositary Interests) of Euro Manganese Inc. (the "Corporation") will be held online on Thursday, February 29, 2024, at 10:00 a.m.
-(Vancouver time).
-Registered Shareholders, as defined in the management information circular of the Corporation dated January 25, 2024 (the "Circular") accompanying this Notice, and duly appointed proxyholders can attend the Meeting online at https://meetnow.global/M97DSSF where they can participate, vote, or submit questions during the Meeting's live webcast.
-The Meeting is being convened to receive the audited consolidated financial statements of the Corporation for the year ended September 30, 2023, together with the report of the auditors thereon, and to transact the business as more particularly described in the Circular.
-At the Meeting, Shareholders will be asked to vote on the following matters:
+NOTICE IS HEREBY GIVEN (the "Notice") that an annual general and special meeting (the "Meeting") of holders (the "Shareholders") of common shares (including common shares held as CHESS Depositary Interests) of Euro Manganese Inc. (the "Corporation" or the "Company") will be held online on May 15, 2025, at 10:00 a.m.
+(Vancouver, Canada time) All dates and times referred to in this Notice and in the Circular (defined below) are to Vancouver time unless otherwise noted.
+Registered Shareholders, as defined in the management information circular of the Corporation dated April 11, 2025 (the "Circular") accompanying this Notice, and duly appointed proxyholders can attend the Meeting online at https://meetnow.global/MLKRXUV where they can participate, vote, or submit questions during the Meeting's live webcast.
+The Meeting is being convened to receive the audited consolidated financial statements of the Corporation for the year ended September 30, 2024, together with the report of the auditors thereon, and to transact the business as more particularly described in the Circular.